 This workshop is NOT for you if you are: Judgmental, self-centered, or already consider yourself an “Improv Expert” who just wants to perform.

 Cost: We strive to keep prices reasonable.
 Our average cost is $25/meeting.
 All workshops are 18-years-old and over.
 WE ASK ALL NEW STUDENTS TO ATTEND OUR LOW-COST ONE-NIGHT INTRO WORKSHOP, which is held once-a-month.

 ROB WATZKE has been performing and teaching improvisation for 30 years, and has applied those principles of improvisation to all facets of his work.
 He is co-founder and director of the absurdist improvisational troupe, THE BUBALAIRES, and he created SHPLOTZ!, an evening of improvisational theatre with guests like Helen Hunt, Jason Alexander, James Corden, and Dave Foley.

 He has written, directed, edited, and acted in theatre, films, television, and web series, winning awards from the National Educational Media Association, the Telly Awards, Clio Awards, and numerous film festivals.
 Rob has taught improvisation workshops at the American Conservatory Theatre, Walt Disney Studios, USC Marshall School of Business, SAG-AFTRA, UCLA Performing Arts Intensive, and many others.
-He is also co-founder of Creative Turnstile, a company which teaches creative practives to businesses and corporations.
+He also teaches creative practices to businesses and corporations.
 Member of SAG-AFTRA and AEA.
 Click here for IMDB